dongchanlim/Capstone_Coca_Cola/README.md

 These results demonstrate how predictive analytics can revolutionize maintenance operations, reducing financial losses and bolstering production resilience. we think this project serves as a valuable reference for leveraging advanced analytics to address critical challenges in manufacturing processes.

 ---
+## Contribution to the project

+Richard Lim has implemented the data preprocessing for predictive modeling and built the regression models for predicting the next breakdown point.
+He also organized and

+---
+## Difficulties that encountered along the way

+---
+## What I learned in the project

+---

 ## Conclusion and Summary